 It would render the whole procedure ineffective in an emergency.
 Look for cords that can endure extreme temperatures and conditions.
 Make sure all cables and links are kept away from water and animals that might chew them.
 Special generator cords that can withstand high voltage and extreme temperatures are available on the market.

-In the end, you can’t have solar panels and a generator running at the same time.
+In the end, you can’t have portable solar panels and a generator running at the same time.
 Electrical isolation must be maintained at all times.
 If solar inverters detect voltage from a generator, they will coordinate with it and feed power back to it.
 Solar inverters attempt to send power to the electric grid if the solar output exceeds building loads.
 The grid can accommodate this small amount of back feed because it acts as a massive “battery” of sorts.
 Typical backup generators for homes are unable to do so.